wix-incubator/rnsst/README.md

   </a>
 </p>

-> This is a helper project which allows you to run screeshot tests for your React Native Storybook project with Applitools.
+> This is a helper project which allows you to run screenshot tests for your React Native Storybook project with Applitools.

 ## Prerequisites